jimblu/chat-app/README.md

 In this project I am creating a chat application.

-Backend is hosted by chatengine.io
+I use  React on the front end, with NodeJS + Socket.io web socket library on the back end.

 ### Built With

 * HTML
 * SCSS/CSS
 * javascript
-* ReactJS (React Hooks)
+* ReactJS
+* NodeJS
-* Sockets
+* Socket.io
 * Rest APIs